rasulkireev/apw/src/content/prompts/nature_of_the_book.md

 {{ document.content }}
 {% endif %}

-Please analyze the following aspects to help classify this book:
+Please answer the following questions to help classify this book:

-1. BASIC CLASSIFICATION
 - Is this a theoretical or practical book?
 - What general category does it fall under? (e.g., fiction/non-fiction, science, philosophy, history, etc.)
 - What specific subject matter does it address?